aws/aws-sdk-php/docs/commands.rst

 Command Objects
 ===============

-Command objects are fundamental to how the SDK works.
-In normal usage of the SDK, you may never interact with command objects.
-However, if you are :ref:`performing operations concurrently <concurrent_commands>`, :ref:`inspecting data from the request or response <requests_and_responses>`, or writing custom plugins, you will need to understand how they work.
+Command objects are useful for performing :ref:`performing operations concurrently <concurrent_commands>`, using the command event system, and sending asynchronous requests.

 Typical SDK usage
 -----------------

 .. include:: _snippets/performing-operations.txt

 A peek under the hood
 ---------------------